In my opinion, one of the most underrated ways of improving rankings is by pruning your content.

 There are a number of reasons why ‘content pruning’ seems to work.
 Firstly, if the site is particularly large, it can help improve your crawl budget.
 Secondly, if you reduce the content on your site to only include content that is of “good quality”, as a percentage, you are increasing the overall quality of the corpus of “content” on your site.
 Finally, in carrying out a content audit, you’ll not only identify blogs that can be deleted, but you’ll find content which, with a bit of work, can start yielding good results.

 Let’s get started with how to actually do a content audit.
-Luckily, I’ve created a Google sheets template which automates a big chunk of this process because, let’s be honest, going through a site that has 300 blogs and working out which ones to keep can be a very tedious task.
+Luckily, I’ve created a Google sheets template which automates a big chunk of this process because, let’s be honest, going through a site that has 300 blogs and working out which ones to keep as content pillars can be a very tedious task.
 In fact, setting up the original audit will take no longer than 15 minutes (although you’ll probably want to spend longer refining it when it’s done).
-The original template was actually created by Joshua Hardwick from ahrefs in this amazing article; all I’ve done is added to it and automated a lot of the manual data input stuff.

 The end result will be a document like this:

 It’ll give your content a page score, a suggested action and then rank them in terms of priority in which you should be updating/addressing or deleting them based on opportunity.
-It’ll also provide a host of other metrics including the content piece’s top ranking keyword, how many links it has etc etc so you can make informed decisions about what to do with it.
+It’ll also provide a host of other metrics including the content piece’s top ranking keyword, how many links it has (you might want to perform a separate backlink audit too) … etc etc so you can make informed decisions about what to do with it.

 - Screaming Frog subscription.